Hearthstone in esports: 2014

-After the official release of the in early 2014, more Hearthstone tournaments followed, including events at EGX Rezzed and DreamHack Bucharest.
+After the official release of the game in early 2014, more Hearthstone tournaments followed, including events at EGX Rezzed and DreamHack Bucharest.
 BlizzCon 2014 featured a Hearthstone tournament with a $250,000 USD prize pool, the largest up to that point, and players from the Americas, Europe, and Asia qualified for the event through winning regional tournaments.

 In June 2014, the organization of Assembly Summer 2014, a Finnish qualifying tournament for the International e-Sports Federation's (IeSF) World Championship, sparked controversy when it was announced that tournament would be open for men only.
 The cause was that the World Championship was also slated to have an all-male line-up, and its qualifying events were subject to the same rules.
 According to the IeSF, the rule was set in place in order to "secure traditional sports status" for esports.
 The forced gender division was abolished a few days after it was announced for Assembly Summer when the IeSF switched to an "open for all" format.

 June also saw a cheating scandal when Radu "Rdu" Dima won first prize and US$10,000 at DreamHack Summer.
 During Rdu's final match against AmazHS, he got a Battle.net message stating the content of AmazHS' hand.
 Though the information was no longer relevant in the game, Rdu was upset about the unsolicited help and tournament organizers called for a 20-minute break in which Rdu's "friend list" was deleted, though they decided the round was won fairly.
 Though AmazHS gave his support to Rdu afterward, he stated that DreamHack should have been better at organizing the tournament and implored Blizzard to implement game modes in which such forms of cheating are not possible.

 In Hearthstones first year, a total of 52 tournaments and series awarded US$1,000 or more to individual players.
 Over the year, over US$1,000,000 worth of prize money was awarded during 2014, large tournaments being the World Championships and the World Cyber Arena.
 James "Firebat" Kostesich was the most successful tournament player, winning a total of US$105,650.
 Fifteen players made above the United States federal minimum wage through tournaments alone in 2014, and many players make more through livestreaming their Hearthstone games.

 Hearthstone's inaugural World Championship concluded at BlizzCon 2014 and featured a total prize pool of US$250,000 and the Last Hero Standing format.
 James "Firebat" Kostesich defeated Wang "Tiddler Celestial" Xieyu in the finals, becoming the first World Champion and earning US$100,000.